yusufmedhat/Curso2025-2026/HandsOn/Group06/selfAssessmentHandsOn3.md

 - [X] Redundant, incomplete, or inconsistent records were removed or corrected.
 - [X] Transformations were applied to standardize values (e.g., capitalization, formats, delimiters).
 - [X] Columns were split, merged, or reformatted when necessary.
-- [X] The cleaned data is ready to be used for RDF generation.
+- [X] The cleaned data is ready to be used for RDF generation

 **The deliverables:**